Saga Airport: Passenger

-Cargo

 Military

 As of late 2014, the Ministry of Defense was considering Saga Airport as the primary basing location for the JGSDF's planned fleet of 17 V-22 tiltrotor V/STOL transports.
 Separately, some examples of a maritime (ASW/SAR) variant proposed for the MSDF may also be based in the future at the airport.
 In the meantime, aircraft of the Japan Self-Defense Forces in general are making increasing use of Saga due to ongoing regional tensions with North Korea.

-Is confirmed in August 2018.
+As of 2023, the JGSDF is planning to base a significant aviation element at the airfield beginning in 2025 for the purpose of better defending Japan's southern Nansei Islands.
+The base, located some sixty kilometers from the JGSDF's Amphibious Rapid Deployment Brigade's base at Camp Ainoura, is to host 17 V-22 aircraft and about 50 Black Hawk and Apache Longbow helicopters.